pypancsv/pypancsv/docs/pres201901a/index.md

 6. [Exercise 5:  Add a new "Note" column to our concatenated events roster](#ex6)
 7. [Door Prize Script:  A little pivot](#pivot)

 ---

+# Instructions & Code Snippets You Will Need

 <div id='ex1'/>